 While the long term effects of COVID-19 still aren’t fully clear, it is evident that cities are experiencing historic levels of violence this year.
 Some cities, like Memphis, Cincinnati, Trenton and Greensboro, are approaching or have set new homicide records in 2020.
-Other cities, like Fort Worth, Philadelphia and Los Angeles, are reaching homicide levels not seen in a decade or longer.
+Other locations, like Fort Worth, Philadelphia and Los Angeles, are reaching city gun violence levels not seen in a decade or longer.

 In St. Louis, where city leaders have for years asked state lawmakers to strengthen Missouri’s weak gun laws, homicides are on pace to be the highest the city has seen in 25 years.
 And like in many cities, the toll on kids has been heavy: By September, the city’s two largest children’s hospitals had already treated more young people for gunshot wounds than they had in any other calendar year on record.

 A Police Executive Research Forum survey of 129 diverse police agencies shows that the surge in gun homicides is not isolated to municipalities in a specific region, but rather is an upward trend that is being felt in communities across the nation.
 In fact, 57 percent of agencies surveyed experienced an increase in firearm homicides and nearly 70 percent experienced an increase in nonfatal shootings in 2020, relative to 2019.

 Explaining the Increase in City Gun Violence